SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A command-line shell/interface is a type of shell (in the wide sense, it is decidedly not a type of shell in the sense of the interpreter such as bash, csh) where actions are accomplished by entering commands.
 The shell living within the terminal is interacted with via a CLI, but so does e.g. vim, or various cheat consoles in games.

+#### syntax

+There seem to be roughly two kinds of CLIs, ones that do most of their stuff via --arguments, and ones that do most of their stuff with a sentence-like syntax.
+CLIs that have a sentence-like syntax have (after the command that indicates this is what we're interfacing with, perhaps roughly equivalent to a vocative) a syntax consisting of &lt;verb(s)&gt; and &lt;object(s)&gt;
+The most common forms a sentence-like cli syntax takes on is either a &lt;addressee&gt; &lt;object&gt; &lt;verb&gt; {&lt;objects&gt;} syntax or a &lt;addressee&gt; &lt;verb&gt; &lt;object&gt; {&lt;objects&gt;} syntax
+topic-object-verb-object CLIs
+gh|github|gh issue view 12
+nmcli|NetworkManager|nmcli con add type ethernet ...
+{{c1::}}

 ### GUI

 A graphical shell/grapical user interface is a type of shell (in the wide sense) that allows accomplishing commands via interaction through visual elements.